pabvald/fast-api-test/README.md

 ## Testing

-The tests can be found in the `test` folder.
+The tests can be found in the `test/` folder.
 To run the tests, execute the following commands:

 ```bash
 cd api